-As a co-founder of Jorsek LLC, developers of the easyDITA Darwin Information Typing Architecture Component Content Management System (DITA CCMS), I have been involved with the DITA standard since it was open-sourced by IBM in 2005 under the auspices of OASIS.
+As a co-founder of Jorsek LLC, developers of the easyDITA Darwin Information Typing Architecture Component Content Management System (DITA CCMS) (related: What is a Component Content Management System), I have been involved with the DITA standard since it was open-sourced by IBM in 2005 under the auspices of OASIS.
 After several years, with multiple CCMSs entering the market, it became apparent that there was a need for an international standard for a CCMS to define best practices, ensure compatibility among systems, and encourage adherence to accepted open information architecture standards.
 I became involved in the process of proposing the standard to ISO/IEC/IEEE (three of the largest standards developing organizations in the world) and eventually became one of three primary authors.
 This piece is an anecdotal description of that process and how it (and most standards development processes) could be greatly improved by actually writing and reviewing the standards in a DITA CCMS.

 Since writing the standard, I wanted to take some time to do a retrospective on the process, and offer some ideas to other standards developers that could help make the process far more efficient and far less stressful.